 Thank you for choosing the YMCA.
 The YMCA is one of the largest and most trusted providers of high quality licensed child care in Canada.
 When you get the best possible start in childhood, you have the best possible opportunity in life.
-In addition to our child care and school age programs, your child and your family will benefit from our health and fitness branches, summer day and residential camps and a huge variety of unique programs and services.
-We are proud to provide a safe, high quality learning environment for children 2 weeks to 12 years of age, across London, Middlesex, Elgin, Windsor, Sarnia Lambton, Chatham Kent, Oxford and Essex counties, since 1987.
+In addition to our child care and school age programs, your child and your family will benefit from our health and fitness branches, summer day camp and overnight camps, as well as a huge variety of unique programs and services.
+We are proud to provide a safe, high quality learning environment for children 2 weeks to 12 years of age, across London-Middlesex, Elgin, Windsor-Essex, Sarnia-Lambton, Chatham-Kent, Oxford and Huron-Perth, since 1987.
 The YMCA is a place where everyone belongs.
 We are committed to the development of people of all ages, backgrounds, beliefs, abilities and experiences.